/ Continuing Education

 In this introductory painting course, students will learn the fundamental techniques and processes of painting with acrylic paint.
 Class projects will target basic painting principles and guide students to develop a better understanding of tools and materials, acrylic paint and mediums, basic color theory, and two-dimensional design concepts.
 Discussions, demonstrations, and handouts will provide students with valuable resources to facilitate good painting practices and artistic growth.

-Tuesday, 6–9pm | $595
+Wednesday, 6–9pm | $595

 The goal of this course is to explore the endless possibilities in working with clay both on and off the pottery wheel.
 Together we will go over basic to advanced techniques to achieve your artistic goals.
 By the end of the course students will have a complex understanding of how to manipulate clay on and off the wheel at all different stages of the making process.
 We will glaze and fire our work using multiple firing methods.
+The majority of supplies for this course are provided.

 Tuesday, 6–9pm | $495